-It’s a new year – are you feeling that push to make changes to your life?
+It’s a new year – are you feeling that push to make a career change?
 Maybe you actually hate your job, or have been feeling stuck for a while.
-The start of a new year can be a catalyst, and if you’ve been thinking about a career change for a while then now’s a good time to take action.
-The temptation may be to leap into something new, but before you do that ask yourself the following questions to get the clarity you need to make the best decision for you:
+The start of a new year can be a catalyst, and if you’ve been thinking about a career change for a while then now is a good time to take action.
+The temptation may be to leap into something new, but before you do that ask yourself some important questions.
+Here are the top 4 questions you need to ask before changing careers.

-It’s important to understand what is motivating you to want to change career.
+The first question you need to ask when changing careers is what is driving you to make a career change.
 If it’s linked to not being happy in your job, it’s time to understand what that really means.
 Drill down into why you’re not happy:

 - is it your actual job? the work you do? the direction your company is heading?